Image source- The Tribune

 Can Rain Spoil the Show

 The weather report is also not showing good signs; there won’t be full sunshine all throughout the test.
-The first day will be cloudy with rain and thunderstorms; only the second and third days have no predictions of rain.
-The forecast for the last two days is overcast conditions and likely rain.
+The opening day will be overcast with chances of heavy showers.
+The second and third days have no rain forecast.
+The last two days will be overcast and there are chances of rain.

 Bumrah Likely to Miss the Second Test